raspberrypilearning/binary-hero/en/step_3.md

 image: images/image.png
 ---
 Download the [binary-hero.sb2](resources/binary-hero.sb2){:target="_blank"} Scratch starter project and open it using the offline editor.

+If you have a Scratch account, you can click on __Remix__ in the top right-hand corner to save a copy of the project to your account.
 --- /collapse ---

 + Let's start by showing which keys have been pressed.
 Click on the sprite called '1' and add code to change its costume when the v key is pressed.